cerico/macfair/docs/DESKTOP.md

 $ make desktop
 ```

-Is also run automatically as part of `make macbook`
+Is also run automatically as part of `make setup`

 Only runs on targets in the macbook group